connieyzhu/Q4Project-CookingFever/README.md

 ## Help

-Reopen or relaunch eclipse or the game if you run into any issues!
+Reopen or relaunch eclipse or the game if you run into any issues.

 ## Authors